 Mr. Berns (44) has served since May 2009 as Executive Vice President, Chief Financial Officer and Treasurer of Revlon and RCPC.
 From November 2007 to May 2009, Mr. Berns served as Chief Financial Officer of Tradeweb LLC.
 From 2004 to 2007, Mr. Berns held several senior executive management positions with MDC Partners Inc., a NASDAQ-listed company, including President, Chief Financial Officer and Director from November 2005 until July 2007, and Vice Chairman and Executive Vice President from September 2004 to November 2005.
-From August 1999 to September 2004, Mr. Berns served as Senior Vice President and Treasurer for The Interpublic Group of Companies, Inc., a NASDAQ-listed director of LivePerson, Inc., a NASDAQ-listed company, and serves as a member of its audit committee and nominating and corporate governance committee and as chairman of its compensation committee.
-Mr. Berns is a Certified Public Accountant.
+From August 1999 to September 2004, Mr. Berns served as Senior Vice President and Treasurer for The Interpublic Group of Companies, Inc., a NYSE-listed company.
+From 1992 to 1999, Mr. Berns held a variety of positions in finance at Revlon, including Senior Vice President and Treasurer since 1996.
+Mr. Berns has also served since April 2002 as a director of LivePerson, Inc., a NASDAQ-listed company, and serves as a member of its audit committee and nominating and corporate governance committee and as chairman of its compensation committee.
+Mr. Berns is a Certified Public